 Australia's native Red Cedar, Toona ciliata, towers above pretty much everything else in the lowland rainforests.
 It can reach 60 m in height with a massive girth of 3m.

 You would be lucky to spot one these days.
-A century or more of clearing and timber-getting has decimated the wild population and most now grow only in plantations or as single, ancient giants deep in the forest.
+A century or more of clearing and felling for timber has decimated the wild population and most now grow only in plantations or as single, ancient giants in the rainforests of eastern Australia.

 Being deciduous, Red Cedars shed a massive load of leaves each year which provides organic matter for the soil and habitat for invertebrates.

 The rough bark provides an excellent grip for the many epiphytic plants which make their home among the high branches of the Red Cedar.
-Held aloft in the canopy, Bird’s nestferns, elkhorns and staghorns are able to reach light and rain not available to those on the forest floor.
+Held aloft in the canopy, bird's nest ferns, elkhorns and staghorns are able to reach light and rain that doesn't reach lower down.

-The pioneers did not dub these magnificent trees “red gold” for nothing.
-The outstanding qualities of the Red Cedar timber – beautiful, fragrant and workable – made it highly prized in the same way as the horn of the rhinoceros, and similarly almost led to its demise.
+The pioneers did not dub these magnificent trees 'red gold' for nothing.
+The outstanding qualities of the Red Cedar timber - beautiful, fragrant, workable and naturally termite resistant - made it in high demand from carpenters and builders.